boldbi/boldbi-kubernetes/helm/docs/pre-requisites.md

 ### AKS File Storage

-1. Create a File share instance in your storage account and note the File share name to store the shared folders for applications’ usage.
+1. Create a File share instance in your storage account and note the File share name to store the shared folders for application usage.

 2. Encode the storage account name and storage key in base64 format.

 ### On-Premise File Storage

-Create a folder in your machine to store the shared folders for applications’ usage.
+Create a folder in your machine to store the shared folders for application usage.

 Ex: `D://app/shared`

-mention this location in install command as like below
+Mention this location in install command as like below,

 Ex: `D://app/shared` -> `/run/desktop/mnt/host/d/app/shared`